giadasponzilli/work-day-scheduler-giadasponzilli/README.md

 This app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript.
 It also use Day.js library to display date and time.

+The user can save events for each hour of the working day.
+When the save button is clicked, the event is stored in local storage and when the page is refreshed the events persist (thanks to `localStorage.getItem` method).
+Furthermore, each time block is colour-coded based on past, present, and future hours when the time block is viewed.

 The code is deployed at https://giadasponzilli.github.io/work-day-scheduler-giadasponzilli/

 ## Screenshots